By: Whova Team | Last Updated: June 24, 2026

 Image credit to Eventify

-Eventify is trusted by over 5,000 event managers and holds 99% positive reviews on G2.
+Eventify offers a streamlined mobile schedule app with basic automated attendee matching trusted by over 5,000 event managers.
 The app is built around the assumption that exhibitors and sponsors need as much attention as attendees, with dedicated tools for each on the same platform.

 Features: